webplatformco/project-class-composition/proposals/class-spread.md

 # Class Spread Syntax

+> [!NOTE]
+> This is a work in progress and not yet ready for review.

 ## Motivation

 Today, the spread syntax can be used to compose an object from multiple other objects of the same or similar type.